Layout-Generation/layout-generation/LayoutGAN/README.md

-# LayoutGAN (unofficial)
+# LayoutGAN
-This repository provides the unofficial code in Tensorflow 2.0 for the paper "LayoutGAN: Generating Graphic Layouts with Wireframe Discriminators" https://arxiv.org/abs/1901.06767
+This repository provides the our implementation in Tensorflow 2.0 of "LayoutGAN: Generating Graphic Layouts with Wireframe Discriminators" https://arxiv.org/abs/1901.06767
 ### Architecture
 ![](demo/layoutgan.png)